smellslikeml/ActionAI/README.md

 - [pillow](https://pillow.readthedocs.io/en/stable/)

 ### Installing
-We recommend using a virtual environment to avoid any conflicts with your systems global configuration.
+We recommend using a virtual environment to avoid any conflicts with your system's global configuration.
 You can install the required dependencies via pip:

 ```bash
 # Assuming your python path points to python 3.x